larsonjj/generator-yeogurt/README.md

 ##### Huh?

 A bit confused?
 No worries, I recommend generating a test project and taking a look at the jade files within the generated pages, components, templates, and modules folders.
-They will have some simple examples of what's possible and you can see your changes in real time if you run `grunt server`.
+They will have some simple examples of what's possible and you can see your changes in real time if you run `grunt serve`.

 Also, feel free to open up an issue if you think something is too confusing or can be improved.